 If you want to do business in the US, or really anywhere in the Western hemisphere, Spanish needs to be one of your chosen localization languages.

 The Middle East represents a fast-growing market of eager consumers, there is a lot of wealth in the area and there are plenty of governments attracting tourism to their countries, especially for shopping.
-The World Cup will be hosted by Qatar in 2022 and will attract a large numbers of visitors.
 Obviously, regional instability is a concern, but that only adds to the demand for all kinds of content in Arabic to serve in intelligence and diplomacy.

 The internet is also rising in the Middle East, and with many Arab speakers only speaking Arabic, translation of online content is crucial to giving your business an advantage in the international market.
 Although Arabic has had the problem of being difficult to render on websites, the latest software has overcome this, so it's likely that more businesses will be translating their content into Arabic soon.

-Businesses should consider making their product lines easily available to the Arabic-speaking world.
-With its complicated relationship with the West, it will ensure bright results for businesses speaking the same language, with even more significance in the diplomacy, energy and defense sectors.
+Businesses should consider making their product lines easily available to the Arabic-speaking world, ensuring bright results for businesses speaking the same language, with even more significance in the diplomacy, energy and defense sectors.

-Germany is the world’s third largest contributor to research and development, making German particularly important for scientific research and placing it in the most important scientific languages in the ‘soft sciences’, such as the health sciences, social sciences, psychology, the arts and the humanities.
+Germany is the world’s third-largest contributor to research and development.
+This makes German particularly important for scientific research, placing it in the most important scientific languages in the ‘soft sciences’, such as the health sciences, social sciences, psychology, the arts and the humanities.

 With a reputation for quality, craftsmanship and intelligence, many German companies dominate their respective industries and if you want their business, you need to use their language.

-Portuguese is spoken by around 215 million people in Portugal (naturally), Brazil and some parts of Africa.
+Portuguese is spoken by around 232 million people in Portugal (naturally), Brazil and some parts of Africa.
 It’s also the second most spoken language in Latin America (behind Spanish).
-It might come as a bit of a surprise, but even in the race for the most users of a language on the internet, it manages to come in fifth, with a whopping 154.5 million.
+It might come as a bit of a surprise, but even in the race for the most users of a language on the internet, it comes in fifth, with a whopping 171 million.
 In the latest CSA Research’s annual update of language benchmark, Portuguese blasted forward with 6.1% share growth after several flat years.

 The British Council listed Portuguese as one of the top ten most important languages for the UK’s future, citing potential opportunities in trade, science, education, and diplomacy.